llambiel/letsecureme/post.md

 _N.B Put your own domain in the DOMAINS list_

-Our cert has been issued and installed !
+Our cert has been issued and installed!

 ```
 IMPORTANT NOTES: